Jennifer Tilly

 Tilly's other film credits include The Fabulous Baker Boys (1989), Made in America (1993), Liar Liar (1997), Music from Another Room (1998), Stuart Little (1999), The Cat's Meow (2001), Monsters, Inc. (2001), The Haunted Mansion (2003), Home on the Range (2004), and Tideland (2005).
 On stage, she appeared in the Broadway revivals of The Women (2001) and Don't Dress for Dinner (2012), and was the recipient of a Theatre World Award in 1993 for her performance in the off-Broadway play One Shoe Off.

-Tilly is a World Series of Poker bracelet winner, becoming the first celebrity to win such a tournament in 2005.
-She won the third World Poker Tour Ladies Invitational Tournament in 2005, and was nominated for PokerListings' Spirit of Poker Living Legend Award in 2014.
+Tilly is a World Series of Poker bracelet champion, becoming the first-ever celebrity to win such a tournament in 2005.
+She won the third World Poker Tour Ladies Invitational Tournament that same year, and was nominated for PokerListings' Spirit of Poker Living Legend Award in 2014.
 As of 2019, her live tournament winnings exceeded $1 million.

 Biography from the Wikipedia article Jennifer Tilly.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.